Download the Fact Sheet (Updated 2015)

 Immigrants, Latinos, and Asians account for significant and growing shares of the economy and population in Maine.
-Immigrants (the foreign-born) make up 3.2% of the state’s population, and more than half of them are naturalized U.S. citizens who are eligible to vote.
-Moreover, Latinos and Asians (both foreign-born and native-born) wield $751 million in consumer purchasing power, and the businesses they own had sales and receipts of $442.5 million and employed more than 3,000 people at last count.
-At a time when the economy is still recovering, Maine can ill-afford to alienate an important component of its labor force, tax base, and business community—especially since the state’s population is aging rapidly and a growing number of retirees are depending on a declining number of workers.
+Immigrants (the foreign-born) make up 3.4% of the state’s population, and more than half of them are naturalized U.S. citizens who are eligible to vote.
+Moreover, Latinos and Asians (both foreign-born and native-born) wield $928 million in consumer purchasing power, and the businesses they own had sales and receipts of $442.5 million and employed more than 3,000 people at last count.
+As the economy continues to grow, Maine can ill-afford to alienate an important component of its labor force, tax base, and business community—especially since the state’s population is aging rapidly and a growing number of retirees are depending on a declining number of workers.

 Immigrants and their children are significant shares of Maine’s population and electorate.

-- 3.6% (or 28,849) of registered voters in Maine were “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2008 Census Bureau data by Rob Paral & Associates .
+- 3.1% (or 24,030) of registered voters in Maine were “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2012 Census Bureau data by the American Immigration Council .

 Maine is home to an appreciable number of Latinos and Asians.